 Why integrate with Sage Intacct?

-With the integration, you can easily and quickly share data between the two applications to:
+With the integration between Sage Intacct Planning (SIP) and Sage Intacct, you can easily and quickly share data between the two applications to:

-Build a new budget in Budgeting and Planning based on your Sage Intacct data.
+Build a new budget in SIP based on your Sage Intacct data.

-Import actuals from Sage Intacct to Budgeting and Planning, to create your budget versus actuals comparison and forecasts.
+Import actuals from Sage Intacct to SIP to create your budget versus actuals comparison and forecasts.

-Export a budget from Budgeting and Planning to Sage Intacct, to create reports and use in spend management.
+Export a budget from SIP to Sage Intacct to create reports and use in Spend Management.

 How does the integration work?

-All integration processes are initiated from Budgeting and Planning.
-The integration is built based on the Intacct API and is bi-directional, which means you can send data from Intacct to Budgeting and Planning, and vice versa.
+All integration processes are initiated from SIP.
+The integration is built based on the Intacct API and is bi-directional, which means you can send data from Intacct to SIP, and vice versa.
 Given that the two applications aren't automatically synced, you must run the integration to exchange data.

-💡 You can use your Budgeting and Planning user to connect to different Intacct companies.
+💡 You can use your SIP user to connect to different Intacct companies.

 Does the integration require setup?

-In Budgeting and Planning, no setup is required.
+In SIP, no setup is required.
 In Sage Intacct, you will need to follow two simple steps to enable it.
 For more information, go to Configure the Sage Intacct integration.

 Who needs access to which application?

-Users are separate for Sage Intacct and Budgeting and Planning.
+Users are separate for Sage Intacct and SIP.
 Whether you need access to both applications depends on your needs.
-Generally, only the budget owner in Budgeting and Planning needs access to both Sage Intacct and Budgeting and Planning.
-Other stakeholders, such as budget reviewers and budget collaborators, only need access to Budgeting and Planning when the budget is shared with them.
+Generally, only the budget owner in SIP needs access to both Sage Intacct and SIP.
+Other stakeholders, such as budget reviewers and budget collaborators, only need access to SIP when the budget is shared with them.

 Which data is shared between the applications?

-Different data is shared between Budgeting and Planning and Intacct depending on the task at hand.
+Different data is shared between SIP and Intacct depending on the task at hand.

-📝 All dimensions, other than the employee dimension, are supported in Budgeting and Planning.
+📝 All dimensions, other than the employee dimension, are supported in SIP.

-Create a new budget in Budgeting and Planning
+Create a new budget in Sage Intacct Planning (SIP)

-When you create a new budget in Budgeting and Planning, you can choose to import your Intacct data into your new budget, which provides the quickest way to create a budget.
-It is also the most effective method in terms of importing actuals or exporting a budget because a data map is automatically created for you between Intacct and Budgeting and Planning.
-The data Budgeting and Planning imports during the integration includes:
+When you create a new budget in SIP, you can choose to import your Intacct data into your new budget, which provides the quickest way to create a budget.
+It is also the most effective method in terms of importing actuals or exporting a budget because a data map is automatically created for you between Intacct and SIP.
+The data imported into SIP using the integration includes: